Why Do Dogs Dig in Their Beds?

-Have you ever caught your pup going all-out on their bed like they're trying to dig their way to China or something?
+Have you ever caught your pup going all-out on their bed like they're trying to dig their way to China?
 It's a scene that's both hilarious and head-scratching.
 But hey, don't worry!
-In this article, we're diving deep into why our furry pals do this quirky digging thing.
-Plus, we'll dish out some tips on how to handle it if your dog gets a bit too carried away with their adventures.
+In this article, we're diving deep into why our furry pals do this quirky digging.
+Plus, we'll dish out some tips on handling it if your dog gets too carried away with their adventures.

-So, let's roll up our sleeves and dig into the fascinating world of canine behavior!
+So, let's roll up our sleeves and dig into the fascinating world of canine behavior and find the answer to the question: Why do dogs scratch their beds?

 Scratching a bed out of boredom